natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 '''Cons:'''

 * High profile of ammo rack, which is also a weak spot, which can be ignited even by 7.62 mm machine guns or close artillery miss.
 Any damage to the missiles causes entire vehicle to explode, unlike with [[Striker]]
-* On top of high profile, ammo racks visually remind players of [[ADATS]] and will likely make ground forces drop everything and immediately attack it - stealth approach is required at all times
+* On top of high profile, ammo racks visually remind players of [[XM1069]] and will likely make ground forces drop everything and immediately attack it - stealth approach is required at all times
 * Two-stage launch, lack of proximity fuse, questionable lock-on accuracy and speed bleed on turns make it difficult for missiles to hit jets, at least at ranges below 3,000 m
 * Hull defences are inadequate against tanks and aircraft with weapons bigger than 20 mm autocannon, even if your ammo rack happened to be empty
 * While technically invisible, the Stormer HVM will still trigger laser Warning Systems on launch, potentially spooking away targets which have LWS (though usually they only have a second to react before missiles hit them)